Conducting Research in Bering Land Bridge National Preserve

 Any type of motorized equipment that will be used (outboard motor, chainsaw, etc.).

 Information regarding establishment of permanent plots or installations (size, location, and type of marking).

 Do your study require ground disturbance (i.e. digging).

 Does your study involve conducting surveys or interviews?
 This may requires additional clearance from the Office of Management and Budget, OMB.

 If you are a graduate student please list your major advisor as a co-investigator.

 3. Links to additional information that might be useful in putting together your permit

 All kinds of useful information can be found on this page including the link to the NPS Research Permit and Reporting System, the NPS Data Store where you can search for documents relating to the park you are interested in, NPSpecies which has a list on known species to occur in parks, Survey Request Tracking if you wish to conduct a social science survey in a park, and map services.

-4. Once you have submitted your proposal: the Research Coordinator at the park will contact you to clarify any details or alert you to problems that might arise.
-The coordinator will meet with the park’s inter-disciplinary team (IDT) and shepherd your proposal through the evaluation process.
-The coordinator will provide you with updates periodically and is the person ultimately responsible for issuing your permit.
-In general, you can expect this process to take up to 3 months.
+4. Once you have submitted your proposal the Research Coordinator at the park will contact you to clarify any details or alert you to problems that might arise.
+The coordinator will meet with the park’s inter-disciplinary team (IDT) and move your proposal through the evaluation process.
+The coordinator will provide you with updates periodically and is the person responsible for issuing your permit.
+In general, you can expect this process to take 3 or more months.